 5. Make sure you have things to help distract your dog (such as his favourite high-value treats, toys etc).
 If a dog is only slightly worried by sounds, they may be able to be distracted with some training, a game or something to chew.

-6. Also have products handy that can help support your dog such as Pettura Calming which works quickly and can help the dog cope.
+6. Also have products handy that can help support your dog which works quickly and can help the dog cope.
 This can be used preventatively or as a first line of attack if your dog starts to show signs of noise phobia.